Wantaiq/random-color-generator/README.md

 ```

-- When the user inputs "ask", it will start the prompt in which user can choose a color and the saturation of the color.
+- When the user inputs `bash ask`, it will start the prompt in which user can choose a color and the saturation of the color.

 ```bash
 $node index.js ask